date - Today is tomorrow's yesterday.

 Date strings (source) :

-For full details about this :
+For full details :

 1. run info '(coreutils) date invocation'